NetworkManager/NetworkManager-ci/README.md

     * In a [NetworkManager-ci merge request](https://gitlab.freedesktop.org/NetworkManager/NetworkManager-ci/merge_requests) description mention `NetworkManager!XYZ` or `https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/merge_requests/XYZ` and it will build NetworkManager from merge request numbered `XYZ`

     * Example: NetworkManager!1536 and NetworkManager-ci!1317

+1. New build can be triggered by:
+   * commenting to open merge request:
+     - `rebuild` message will re-trigger build with no additional overrides,
+     - message containing overrides starting with `@` will automatically execute new builds,
+   * pushing to open merge request - overrides defined in the commit message and merge-request description will be honored.

 For CentOS trigger, there is also `@RunFeatures:feature1,feature2,...` override, which executes only specified features.
 It can be in either in commit message, in `rebuild` message or in merge request description.